Guy Walter Stakes

 The Guy Walter Stakes, registered as the Wiggle Stakes, is an Australian Turf Club Group 2 Thoroughbred horse race, for mares aged four-years-old and upwards, over a distance of 1400 metres at Randwick Racecourse in Sydney, Australia in late February or early March.
-Total prize money for the race is A$250,000.

 History

 The Registered Race is named after champion mare Wiggle, who was a champion two-year-old and three-year-old (1958-59) and also later went on to win in the USA.

 The current race name is named after the trainer Guy Walter (1954-2014), who trained 36 Group One winners and his horses won more than 120 stakes races for around $40 million in prize money.

+Gai Waterhouse trained the race winenrs in 2001, 2003, 2005, 2010 and with Adrian Bott in 2024.